UPPMAX/LLM-workshop/docs/evaluations/202511/day1/questions.md

 * Brief introduction to public LLMs
     * I understand the categories in which LLMs are released
     * I know what to look for when selecting a LM for my use case
-* Accessing LLMs / Quick inference
+* LLM inference
-    * I know the tools available on Alvis to quick start with LLMs
+    * I know the tools available on Alvis for LLM inference
     * I can perform inference using LLM inference engine/server
+    * I understand OpenAI API
+    * I know different ways to perform offline inference
 * LLM and hardware
     * I know the general structure of neural networks
     * I know why transformer helped training LLMs